-This is the United Kingdom's National Inventory Report (NIR) submitted in April 2007 to the United Nations Framework Convention on Climate Change (UNFCCC).
-It contains national greenhouse gas emission estimates for the period 1990-2005, and the descriptions of the methods used to produce the estimates.
+This is the United Kingdom's National Inventory Report (NIR) submitted in April 2008 to the United Nations Framework Convention on Climate Change (UNFCCC).
+It contains national greenhouse gas emission estimates for the period 1990-2006, and the descriptions of the methods used to produce the estimates.
 The report is compiled in accordance with the Inventory Reporting Guidelines agreed by the UNFCCC Conference of Parties at its eighth session (COP8), and set out in document FCCC/CP/2002/8.
+This submission constitutes the UK's voluntary submission under the Kyoto Protocol.
 A Compact Disk on the inside of the back flap of this report contains tabular data in the Common Reporting Format (CRF) covering the United Kingdom's greenhouse gas emissions for the same period.